JBKahn/django-sharding/docs/components/OtherComponents.md

 ##### Table Sharded ID Field

 As an example using the above mixin, one of the included fields uses a secondary table to generate unique IDs, as discussed in the ID generation section of this guide.
-This takes the class of the table as an argument and impliments to strategy shipped with this package:
+This takes the class of the table as an argument and implements to strategy shipped with this package:

 ```python